fredboys/Escape-room/README.md

 ![Booking page wireframe](static/readme/escaperoom-bookwire.jpg)

-Te manage booking section will have an update and cancel booking button.
+The manage booking section will have an update and cancel booking button.
 Making the booking managable for the users.

 ![Manage booking wireframe](static/readme/escaperoom-bookingwire.jpg)